deeprjs/deepr/README.md

 });
 ```

-The reserved key `$params` allows to pass parameters to a method and `$return` is the way to specify what to do with the result.
+The keyword `$params` allows to pass parameters to a method and `$return` is the way to specify what to do with the result.

 Note: in the previous examples, we didn't have parameters, so we didn't need to specify the `$return` in our queries, it was implicit.